What is the…

-an expression probably borrowed from the Apocryphal Book of Wisdom, to express the fact of the revolt of our first parents from God, and the consequent sin and misery in which they and all their posterity were involved
+This expression is probably borrowed from the Book of Wisdom (apocryphal), to express the fact of the revolt of our first parents from God, and the consequent sin and misery in which they and all their posterity are involved.

 The effects of this first sin upon our first parents themselves were…

-(1) “shame, a sense of degradation and pollution; (2) dread of the displeasure of God, or a sense of guilt, and the consequent desire to hide from his presence.
-These effects were unavoidable.
-They prove the loss not only of innocence but of original righteousness, and, with it, of the favor and fellowship of God.
 The state therefore to which Adam was reduced by his disobedience, so far as his subjective condition is concerned, was analogous to that of the fallen angels.
-He was entirely and absolutely ruined” (Hodge’s Theology).
+He was entirely and absolutely ruined.” —Charles Hodge, Systematic Theology

 Resulting from this “corruption of our whole nature” is our absolute moral inability to change our nature or to obey the law of God.